 Morningside in Italy is a semester long program for Morningside students and professors that combines classroom study and research with the experiential learning opportunities of Italy.
-Students pay regular Morningside tuition, fees and housing, plus an additional program fee that covers airfare and excursion.
+Students pay regular Morningside tuition, fees and housing, plus an additional program fee that covers airfare and excursions.
 Additional time is provided for independent travel.
-A flexible fulltime curriculum (16 hours) allows a choice of prefixes and academic levels, while fulfilling a variety of general education requirements.
+A flexible fulltime Morningside curriculum (16 hours) allows a choice of prefixes and academic levels, while fulfilling a variety of general education requirements.

 - Students can buy fresh local fruit, vegetables, bread and fish at a daily open air market.

 - We begin with a visit to Rome including the Coliseum, Forum, Trevi Fountain, Vatican and select museums.

 - Day trips to nearby cultural and archeological sites such as Neapolis, Agrigento, Palermo, Catania and Mt.
 Etna.

 - Community involvement including service activities, sports, craft workshops and cultural exchanges.